 Haleakala National Park

 Travel upward to Upcountry Maui where you’ll find Haleakala National Park, home to the largest dormant volcano in the world, Haleakala Crater.
-Hike to the Haleakala Visitor Center early in the morning to watch a spectacular sunrise over the summit.
+Haleakala is Hawaiian for “house of the sun.”
+If you hike to the Haleakala Visitor Center early in the morning to watch the spectacular sunrise over the summit you’ll see why it’s earned that name.
+Legend has it that the demigod Maui himself lassoed the sun from the top of the crater.
+He forced the sun to traverse the sky more slowly.
+So when you’re up there, be sure to thank Maui for warm weather and the long summer days.
+The nature in the rest of the park is as varied as it is beautiful.
 Hike the trails near the summit to see rock gardens and red deserts or visit the coastal section to see streams and waterfalls.

 The Road to Hana